FGPartner/www/candidates.md

 - Controllers (business, financial, manufacturing, etc)

-## We also guide our candidates with our expertise to maximize their chances getting the job:
+## FG Partner also guides the candidates with its expertise to maximize their chances getting the job:

 - Interviews techniques
 - Coaching before and during the process